Smart village: West Asia and Middle East

 leading to regular brownouts and blackouts.

 Northern Asia

-Russia Russia is the largest Asian country by surface area with 17,098,242 km^{2} of Russian territory in the Northern sub-region of Asia.
-Russia is the world's fourth largest electricity producer after the United States, China, and Japan.
-Russia exports electricity to several countries, including European states such as Latvia, Lithuania and Poland.
-However, import and export reversal has also been reported due to cost of production.
+Russia: The largest Asian country by surface area, Russia is the world's fourth-largest electricity producer after the United States, China, and Japan.
+Russia exports electricity to several countries, including multiple Eastern European states such as Latvia, Lithuania and Poland.
+However, a recent rise in energy imports has been reported due to increasing costs of production.